bowman2001/perplexdoc/content/doc/page/standfirst/index.md

 ## Syntax
 The [attribute](/doc/attribute) `{.p-first}` styles the paragraph.
 The more-tag `<!--more-->` marks the paragraph as the summary of the page which is displayed on cards and in content lists etc.

 Hugo always generates a content summary if anyhow possible.
 But Hugo can’t analyze content, it just strips the first sentences (≈ 70 words) down to unformatted text.
-This may lead to badly truncated text and sometimes even to nearly incomprehensible results, when these first lines have been strongly structured by markup.
+This may lead to badly truncated text and sometimes even to nearly incomprehensible results when these first lines have been strongly structured by markup.

 ## Result
 The [first paragraph](#first) on this page is styled as stand-first.